-The power parameter p (a positive real number) adjusts the weight of points $x_i$ as a function of distance (x, $x_i$ ); higher values of p put higher influence on the points $x_i$ closest to a given interpolated point x.
-For this survey analysis, an empirical approach to selecting p was used running the inverse distance weighting algorithm with p values from 1 to 25 by 0.25, and
+The power parameter p (a positive real number) adjusts the weight of points x_i as a function of distance (x, x_i) ; higher values of p put higher influence on the points x_i closest to a given interpolated point x.
+For this survey analysis, an empirical approach to selecting p was used running the inverse distance weighting algorithm with p values from 1 to 25 by 0.25, and for each p calculating the aggregate of log proportional differences between the empirical values of density at every trawl and the interpolation at every trawl from all other trawls.
+The lowest aggregate of log proportional differences corresponded to the best p value.
+Because some points may be more clustered than others, an isolation parameter was assigned attributing more weight to points x_i in proportion to being further away from any other point x_i .
+Isolation parameters (s) per yearly survey were calculated as the standardized mean of distances between each point x_i and all other points x_j :

-$$s(\mathbf{x}i) = d(\mathbf{x}i, \mathbf{x}j)$$
+$$s(\mathbf{x}i) = \overline{d(\mathbf{x}i, \mathbf{x}j)}$$

 An additional weighting factor was included to adjust for trawl differences in area coverage.
 Survey trawls are generally standardized (60 min duration in groundfish surveys and 120 min in calamari pre-season surveys), but may be shortened on immediate notice for reasons that include unmanageably large concentrations of fish accumulating in the net.
 Such instances will result in the trawl being stopped just when its biomass density is maximized, rather than being stopped independently of the biomass density, and thereby create a potential bias of the density estimate at that location.
-For shoaling fish in sparse, highly aggregated distributions, the effect can be substantial (example for hoki; Appendix II).
+For shoaling fish in sparse, highly aggregated distributions, the effect can be substantial (example for hoki; Appendix II in Ramos & Winter 2022b).
 However, the trawl itself is not an error record that should be invalidated and removed from the data set.
 To mitigate the potential bias effect, swept area of each trawl was taken as a proportional weighting parameter so that a shortened trawl covering, for example, only half as much ground would have only half as much weight.
-Like the isolation parameters $s(x_i)$ , the area parameters $a(x_i)$ were standardized (divided by their mean among all trawls), then $s(x_i)$ and $a(x_i)$ were added together and divided again by their sum to give a factor centred on 1.
+Like the isolation parameters $s(x_i)$, the area parameters $a(x_i)$ were added together and divided again by their sum to give a factor centred on 1.
 The revised inverse distance weighting factor is:

-$$w_i(\mathbf{x}) = \left(\frac{\left(\frac{s(\mathbf{x}i) + a(\mathbf{x}i)}{(s(\mathbf{x}i) + a(\mathbf{x}i))}\right)}{d(\mathbf{x}, \mathbf{x}i)}\right)^p$$
+$$w_i(\mathbf{x}) = \left(\frac{\left(\frac{s(\mathbf{x}i) + a(\mathbf{x}i)}{\overline{(s(\mathbf{x}i) + a(\mathbf{x}i))}}\right)}{d(\mathbf{x}, \mathbf{x}i)}\right)^p$$

 Distance $d(x, x_i)$ is inherently calculated as Euclidean (straight-line) distance.
 However, the survey area surrounds the Falkland Islands and between two remote points a fish or ship would have to travel a real distance longer than straight-line; circumnavigating the landmass.
-Therefore, an axial loop was drawn through the survey area (Fig. 1), and $d(x, x_i)$ was defined as the longer of either the Euclidean distance between x and $x_i$ , or the distance on the axial loop between its two points respectively closest to x and $x_i$ (Winter 2019).
+Therefore, an axial loop was drawn through the survey area (Fig. 1), and $d(x, x_i)$ was defined as the longer of either the Euclidean distance between x and x_i , or the distance on the axial loop between its two points respectively closest to x and x_i (Winter 2019).